chaotic-aur/packages/README.md

 - Check whether a package change is determined by a few options
 - Writing needed variables back to `.CI/config` (eg. Git hash)
 - Either update the PKGBUILD silently in case of minor changes, create a PR for review in case of major updates (and only if `CI_HUMAN_REVIEW` is true)
+  - Updates are only considered if diff actually reports changes between current PKGBUILD folder and AUR PKGBUILD repo
+  - Any change made to the source files is detected, this however does _not_ detect malicious changes in the upstream project source that the package builds
 - Schedule parameters are getting built and handed over to the scheduled job via artifact
 - Obsolete branches (eg. merged review PRs) are getting pruned
 - The scheduled tag gets updated again

+#### Daily

+A daily pipeline schedule has been added for specific packages which generate their `pkgver` dynamically.

+### Manual scheduling

+#### Scheduling packages without git commits

+Packages can be added to the schedule manually by going to the [pipeline runs](https://gitlab.com/chaotic-aur/pkgbuilds/-/pipelines) page, selecting "Run pipeline" and adding `PACKAGES` as a variable with the package names as its value.
+The pipeline will then pick up the packages and schedule them.
+`PACKAGES` can also be set to `all` to schedule all packages.
+In case one or many packages are getting scheduled, it needs to follow the format `pkgname1,pkgname2,pkgname3`.

+#### Running scheduled pipelines on-demand

+This can be done by going to the [pipeline runs](https://gitlab.com/chaotic-aur/pkgbuilds/-/pipeline_schedules) page, selecting "Run pipeline" (the play symbol).
+A link to the pipeline page will be provided, where the pipeline logs can be obtained.

 ### Adding interfere